-As discussed in Note 3, in connection with the sale of Trans Ova in 2022, the Company transferred a total of \$200,000 into a segregated account to be used for certain permitted purposes, including resolution of the Company's outstanding Convertibles Notes.
+As discussed in Note 3, in connection with the sale of Trans Ova in 2022, the Company transferred a total of \$200,000 into a segregated account to be used for certain permitted purposes, including resolution of the Company's outstanding Convertible Notes.
 During the year December 31, 2022 and subsequently, the Company executed open market purchases of a portion of the outstanding Convertible Notes.
-During three months ended March 31, 2023, the Company retired \$29,495 of principal balance from these purchases and recorded a gain on extinguishment of debt of approximately \$54, which was recorded within Other income (expense), net, within the condensed consolidated statements of operations.
-The Company had previously retired \$156,660 of principal balance from purchases during the year ended December 31, 2022.
-As of March 31, 2023, \$13,800 of restricted cash remained in the segregated account noted above for permitted purposes including the resolution of the Company's outstanding Convertible Notes.
+During the six months ended June 30, 2023, the Company retired, through open market purchases and payment upon maturity, \$43,340 of principal balance and recorded a gain on extinguishment of debt of approximately \$61, which was recorded within Other income (expense), net, within the condensed consolidated statements of operations.
+The Company had previously retired, \$156,660 of principal balance from purchases during the year ended December 31, 2022.
+As of June 30, 2023, no restricted cash remained in the segregated account noted above, as all of the Company's outstanding Convertible Notes had been retired.